ralzq01/Capsule/README.md

-# WatcherDo
+# Capasule

-A two phase trigger where a watcher is watching something (like file change, website change), and a doer will do something (like remote sync, send email) accroding to the watcher's detected events.
+A two phase trigger where a watcher watches the changes and a doer reacts to the changes.

-## Getting Start
+## Getting Started

-WatcherDo is implemented by Rust.
-This is currently in MVP(Minium Viable Product) stage.
+Capsule is implemented by Rust.
+It is currently in MVP(Minium Viable Product) stage.
 Since Rust is a cross-platform language, this product can be used in all mainstream OS (MacOS, Linux, Unix, Windows)

-### Prerequests
+### Prerequisites

 * If you are going to build this project from source, you should have Rust environments, which includes `rustc` and `cargo`.

 ### Installing

-* From Source: Under watcherdo/
+* From Source: Under Capsule/
   ```
   $ cargo build --release
   ```